nus-tee3201/2019/admin/te3201-admin.md

 * **Week 8** (mid-term submission):
   * Deadline: Week 8, Tuesday 6pm
-  * Functionality: at least most of the basic requirements are fulfilled (you may leave out the _persistence_ requirement)
+  * Functionality: at least most of the basic requirements are fulfilled (you may leave out the _persistence_ requirement).
+If you are taking option A or C, implement at least upto [Monty 5]({{ baseUrl }}/programming/toc/monty.html).
-    * Submission: demo during lecture in week 8.
+    * Submission: demo during the lecture in week 8.
   * Documentation:
     * Sections to include:
       * Cover page: Include product name, names of team members
-      * User stories: Give user stories to cover all current and planned future functionalities
+      * User stories: Give user stories to cover all current and planned future features
       * Use cases: Give 2-3 use case descriptions.
 Choose use cases that require most number of steps or most complicated.
       * Non-functional requirements: Give 5-10 NFRs for the project.
 Try to include a diverse range of NFRs.
       * Activity Diagrams: Give at least one activity diagram related to the product e.g., an AD that explains a workflow of how the user uses your product or an algorithm in the code.
 You can use any drawing software (e.g. PowerPoint), or hand-sketch and photograph/scan the diagrams.